grafana/grafana/docs/sources/panels-visualizations/configure-standard-options/index.md

 This section explains all available standard options.

 To set these options, expand the **Standard options** section in the panel editor pane.
-Most field options won't affect the visualization until you click outside of the field option box you are editing or press Enter.
+Most field options won't affect the visualization until you click outside of the field option box you're editing or press Enter.

 {{% admonition type="note" %}}
 Not all of the options listed apply to all visualizations with standard options.